 EILE Magazine monthly print and online LGBT lifestyle publication for Ireland and Ulster, covers fashion, film, music, politics and health, with interviews, news and current affairs.

 The Rainbow Project at The LGBT Centre, Waring Street, is one of a number of community organisations providing services to the LGBT community in Belfast that include helplines, counselling, advocacy, provisions for sexual health, and a youth group.
 Queerspace hosts an InSpace Coffee drop-in each first and third Saturday at 3:30pm, offering a chance to relax, meet people and enjoy free Fairtrade gourmet coffee.

-The Outburst Queer Arts Festival explores and celebrates LGBT stories and experiences in Northern Ireland through the arts; supporting encouraging and inspiring local creativity, and bringing the best in international queer arts to Belfast each November.
+The Outburst Queer Arts Festival explores and celebrates LGBT stories and experiences in Northern Ireland through the arts; supporting encouraging and inspiring local creativity, and bringing to Belfast the best in international queer arts, theater, film screenings and more each November.

 Belfast Pride takes place over ten days July-August 2016, a 26th anniversary celebration to include a festive Saturday afternoon parade, stepping off at 1pm from Custom House Square with a festival and parties to follow.
 Other events pop up at clubs, pubs and on stages around town.
 Foyle Pride in Derry/ Londonderry later in August, and the Pride in Newry Parade & Festival in early September, are two more annual events in nearby towns.

 The Equality Commission for Northern Ireland provides protection against discrimination on the grounds of age, disability, race, religion and political opinion, sex and sexual orientation.